EndPointCorp/end-point-blog/2012/01/05/ruby-on-rails-rights-attributes.html.md

 title: 'Ruby on Rails: Attributes Management through Rights'
 ---

 I’ve written a couple times about a large Rails project that a few End Pointers have been working on.
-The system has a fairly robust system for managing rights and accessibility.
+The system has a fairly robust system for managing rights and access.
 The basic data model for rights, users, groups, and roles is this:

 <img border="0" height="337" src="/blog/2012/01/05/ruby-on-rails-rights-attributes/image-0.png" width="737"/>